NNPDF/pinecards/README.md

 # aMCblast
-The madgraph/aMCblast project consists of a set of tools for the automated generation of APPLgrids that include NLO(QCD+EW) corrections (mainly for NNPDF fit purposes).
+The madgraph/aMCblast project consists of a set of tools for the automated generation of PineAPPL grids that include NLO QCD+EW corrections.

 ## Prerequisites
 To successfully generate a PineAPPL grid, the following packages are required: